Food Storage Recipes: Enchilada Pie

 Try each of these techniques one at a time or all at once.
 They are things that used to scare me and now I love doing them this way in all my recipes.

 1 can of black beans with 1 1/2 cups of cooked beans from your food storage.
 Need to know how to cook them?
-Check out Crystals post on pressure cooking dry beans here.
+Check out this post

 Onion with dehydrated onion.
 These are not only a time saver, but are great to store to have added flavoring in your food storage.